Re-thinking Missions Part 2 – Church or Kingdom?

 This phenomenon is not limited to missions.
 Chances are the church that sent out the missionaries sees a handful of people every week who respond (repeatedly) to an alter call to re-dedicate their lives to Jesus.
 Many leaders expect this kind of behavior and never question why it happens.
 I think it deserves a little examination.

 The effect of the gospel on those who hear it is somewhat determined by what the preacher expects it to do.
 I believe that my message will bring physical healing (among other things) to those who hear it and most of the time – people are healed when I give a message.
 Some people believe their message will bring the baptism of the Holy Spirit and it usually happens when they preach.
 Everyone believes something different about their message.
-Every message has a unique affect on those who hear it.
+Every message has a unique effect on those who hear it.

 There are two different views of the gospel that I’d like to look at.
 One view sees the gospel as a means of salvation for the soul from eternal torment.
 Conversion places the believer in heaven when their earthly life ends.
 A secondary effect of the gospel is the development of holiness in the life of the believer.